rsprouse/pglex/README.md

 1. Copy and save the User ARN value you find in the summary information.
 You will use this value when creating an access policy for your ES domain.

-To create your Elasticsearch domain navigate to the Elasticsearch service.
+To create your Elasticsearch domain:

-1. ES domains can be created in many different AWS regions.
-Make sure that your console is set to the appropriate region before getting started.
+1. Navigate to the Elasticsearch service.
+ES domains can be created in many different AWS regions.
+Make sure that your console is set to your desired region before creating a domain.
 1. Click on the 'Create a new domain' button.
 1. Choose deployment type 'Development and testing'.
 1. Choose Elasticsearch version 6.8.
 The pglex code might work with ES 7.x,